MVakharia/InSight-InMind-Labs/intrinsic_vs_extrinsic_rewards.md

 **A work-in-progress piece on external reward systems and how they compare to internal ones.**

-We consider extrinsic rewards to be easier to quantify than intrisic rewards, and they feel more 'real' as a result.
+We consider extrinsic rewards to be easier to quantify than intrinsic rewards, and they feel more 'real' as a result.

 Extrinsic rewards are objectively visible and they can therefore be tracked and compared, whereas intrinsic rewards are subjective.